Priors, Hierarchy, and Information Asymmetry for Skill Transfer in Reinforcement Learning: Experiments and Results

-To gain further understanding on the effects of hierarchy and priors, we visualise the policy rollouts early on ($5k$ steps) in the transfer for \met, its ablations, and baselines.
-For \emph{CorridorMaze} (\cref{fig:skill-space-and-transfer-analysis:corridor}), the full setup using hierarchy and priors explores at the corridor level, traversing corridors in a random order across episodes.
-Hierarchy alone, unable to express preference over high-level skills, leads to temporally uncorrelated behaviours, and thus unable to explore at the corridor level.
-The flat prior, unable to represent multi-modal behaviours, leads to suboptimal exploration at the bottleneck state, the intersection of corridors, often leading the agent's position to remain static.
+To gain a further understanding on the effects of hierarchy and priors, we visualise policy rollouts early on during transfer ($5*10^3$ steps).
+For \emph{CorridorMaze} (\Cref{fig:skill-space-and-transfer-analysis:corridor}), with hierarchy and priors \emph{APES} explores randomly at the corridor level.
+Hierarchy alone, unable to express preference over high-level skills, leads to temporally uncorrelated behaviours, unable to explore at the corridor level.
+The flat prior, unable to represent multi-modal behaviours, leads to suboptimal exploration at the intersection of corridors, with the agent often remaining static.
 Without priors nor hierarchy, exploration is further hindered, rarely traversing corridor depths.
-For \emph{Stack} task (\cref{fig:skill-space-and-transfer-analysis:stack}), the full setup again explores at the individual block stacking level, alternating the ordering of blocks between episodes, but the prior leads to primarily stacking lighter upon heavier blocks.
-Hierarchy alone, explores undirectedly without the knowledge of what blocks to operate on, leading to temporally uncorrelated, inconsistent, high-frequency switching of low-level manipulation skills.
+For \emph{Stack} (\Cref{fig:skill-space-and-transfer-analysis:stack}), \emph{APES} explores at the block stacking level, alternating block orderings but primarily stacking lighter upon heavier.
+Hierarchy alone \rebuttal{is unable to stack blocks with temporally uncorrelated skills, exploring at the intra-block stacking level, switching between blocks before successfully stacking, or often interacting with, any individual one.}